constantineshovel/SUBSTR8/README.md

 Pala, C. (2026).
 SUBSTR8 - An open platform for building GIS applications (1.0 Assíle).
 Zenodo. https://doi.org/10.5281/zenodo.19462380

+SUBSTR8
-SUBSTR8 is a modular platform designed to build standardized software for spatial analysis.
+SUBSTR8 is a modular platform designed for building standardized spatial analysis software.

-It is based on a system of six core modules that provide the fundamental functions required for geospatial processing.
-Rather than being a standalone application, SUBSTR8 acts as a flexible foundation: users can assemble, extend, and integrate the modules to create their own tools, workflows, or executable software.
+It is built on six core modules providing fundamental geospatial functions.
+Rather than a standalone application, SUBSTR8 is a flexible foundation: you can assemble, extend, and integrate these modules to create custom tools, workflows, or standalone executables.

 ## 🍸 Philosophy

-SUBSTR8 separates **core functionality** from **final implementation**.
+SUBSTR8 separates core functionality from final implementation.
+This architecture offers complete freedom to build custom applications, integrate external software, and adapt workflows to specific use cases.

-- The modules provide the building blocks
-- The user defines how to use them
+The modules provide the building blocks.
+The user defines how to use them.

-This allows complete freedom in:
-- building custom applications
-- integrating external software
-- adapting workflows to specific use cases

 ## 🧨 Features

-- Modular architecture (6 independent core modules)
+Modular Architecture: Six independent core modules for total flexibility.

-- Designed for spatial analysis and geospatial workflows
+-Big Data Optimization: Uses dynamic chunking and multithreading to handle massive rasters without crashing.
+-Hardware Agnostic: Specifically engineered to run heavy geospatial workloads on low-end hardware.
-- Compatible with external tools and software
+-Highly Compatible: Seamlessly integrates with external tools and software.
-- Scalable and adaptable to different environments
-- Supports custom pipelines and user-defined applications
+-Scalable Pipelines: Supports user-defined applications and custom processing pipelines.

+## ⚡ Performance

+SUBSTR8 is optimized for efficiency, allowing high-speed processing even on older machines.

+Benchmark Example:
+Hardware: 2018 Lenovo Ideapad 330 15AST (AMD A9, 8 GB RAM)
+Performance: 0.0085 ms/pixel

+This efficiency ensures that high-end geospatial processing isn't gated behind expensive hardware.

 ## 🎱 Modules